istex/grobid-client-istex/Readme.md

 │                   └── F69BC0D8FA56B7610E60D1BA94AF9266BD9E7B5E.tei.xml // update of fulltext TEI with new ref. bib. produced by GROBID (complete-output.js)
 │
 ```

+## Detailed description of output

+The full text TEI file produce by GROBID is managed as an enrichment for an ISTEX object, and will be saved under `enrichment/istex-grobid-fulltext`.
+It should not be confused with the `fulltext` TEI file used by ISTEX as aggregation of all informations to be indexed.

+The GROBID bibliographical reference file will be produced even if a native publisher's XML file already provides them.
+In this case, both will be available for users, which can be helpful if some native bibiographical references are not entirely structured.

+GROBID produces a unique TEI file containing the complete structured body including all the parsed bibliographical references.
+When this file is received by the present module, the following actions will be applied:

+- add in the TEI header of the GROBID TEI the provenance information following ISTEX policy, the GROBID fulltext file is ready and can be saved under the subdirectory `enrichment/istex-grobid-fulltext` as illustrated above.

+- copy of the full sub-XML part corresponding to the bilbliographical information (this is done by a substring operation to save time, full XML parsing and validation of the full text being time consuming) as a new XML document.

+- for the new bibliographical reference TEI file only, we add the attributes `@change` and `@resp` for each bibliographical reference, following ISTEX data enrichment policy; the GROBID bibliographical file is read and can be saved under the subdirectory `refbibs` as illustrated above.
+The old refbibs files will be replace by this new one when updating the ISTEX file system.

+- download of the current `fulltext` TEI file from the ISTEX platform.

+- update the bibliographical reference section of this `fulltext` TEI file, if, and only if, the bibliographical references are not alreay provided via the publisher native XML.
+If GROBID bibilographical references are added, update the TEI header accordingly.

+- save the possibly updated `fulltext` TEI file under `fulltext` sub-directory as illustrated above.

+To be checked: nothing else to update? `jsonLine` resource description (`jsonLine.refBibsFound = true;`)?
+Or is it just for the ingestion module?

+## Generate a list of Istex ID to be processed by grobid full text service

+A script will use the ISTEX API for selecting a list of all ISTEX IDs to be processed by GROBID full text.
+The ISTEX objects are selected based on document type and publisher, so that we ensure that the corresponding PDF are supported by GROBID (PDF must be actual articles and not book review, conference report, editorial, etc.).

+Usage:

+> node main istexid-selection > /tmp/selectedIstexIds.txt

+The resulting list of selected ISTEX IDs gives one ISTEX ID per line, e.g.:

+>  wc -l /tmp/selectedIstexIds.txt
+> 11276201 /tmp/selectedIstexIds.txt

 ## Benchmarking